-Wilmington is a quaint small town near Bennington, Vermont, that you should definitely add to your New England bucket list!
+Wilmington is a quaint small town in Southern Vermont, that you should definitely add to your New England bucket list!
 It’s a super small town with a population of fewer than 2,000 people, but there are many fun things to do in Wilmington, Vermont.

 Here are the best things to do in Wilmington VT!